 Applied Behavior Analysis (ABA) Expertise in Action

-All Birchtree programs are data-driven and based on the principles of Applied Behavior Analysis.
-Board Certified Behavior Analysts (BCBAs) train and supervise all instructors.
+All Birchtree programs are data-driven and based on the principles of applied behavior analysis, with close supervision from Board Certified Behavior Analysts® (BCBAs®).
+Direct support staff, including Registered Behavior Technicians® (RBTs®), are highly trained in ABA and closely supervised by BCBAs®.
 For more information about Birchtree’s staff, click here.

 Individualized Program Evaluations

 These evaluations assess a student’s educational, behavioral and instructional needs and provide recommendations to facilitate skill development and performance across environments.

 A behavior analyst observes the student and his/her current programming, reviews student records, and interviews staff and family members.
 A written report summarizes a student’s observed behaviors and skills, identifies his/her current level of needs, and makes recommendations for educational and behavioral programming and for the future direction of the student’s program and Individualized Education Program (IEP).